 The POC Receptor Bug Ski Helmet is one of the only helmets out there that provides injection molding with ventilation.
-That means you get an extra thick ABS shell with a solid ventilation system that makes this a perfect all-weather ski helmet.
-It’s a lot heavier than most the helmets on this list, but that’s what you can expect with an injection-molded helmet.
+That means you get an extra-thick ABS shell with a solid ventilation system that makes this a perfect all-weather ski helmet.
+It’s a lot heavier than most of the helmets on this list, but that’s what you can expect with an injection-molded helmet.

 Thick injection-molded ABS shell

 While plenty of today's helmets look good, their principal aim is to provide safety, protecting your head while you're on the slopes.
 There's no denying that snowsports can be dangerous.
 Even if you're not a daredevil and enjoy propelling yourself down an icy black run, you only have to fall over or have someone else hurtle out of control, plowing into you by accident, to appreciate the importance of having your head fully protected.
 Let's take a look then at some of the key features that you should consider before investing in a new ski helmet.

 Ventilation - Venting is necessary to allow cool air to circulate around your head.
 The weather on a mountain can rapidly change and being too hot is just as dangerous and uncomfortable as being too cold.
 The higher the level of ventilation, the better the overall airflow.
 There are two types of venting systems available, referred to as passive and active.
 Passive is fixed and can't be adapted, whereas active vents can be adjusted and modified during the day according to any changes in weather conditions and temperature.